framesurge/perseus/docs/next/en-US/capsules/intro.md

 Remember how **template + page = state**?
 Well, similarly **capsule + state = widget**. *Widgets* are very similar to other pages, except they don't have `<head>`s, and they don't take up the whole page.
 Rather, they're embedded by other pages as, well, widgets.
 As widgets are to pages, capsules are to templates: a single capsule can generate many widgets, and has full access to the Perseus state platform.

-Capsules are useful as they can be cached very aggressively: when Perseus loads a new page, it won't re-request capsules it already has, meaning apps that make heavy use of capsules can cut the amount of data transmitted over the network substantially!
+Capsules are useful because they can be cached very aggressively: when Perseus loads a new page, it won't re-request capsules it already has, meaning apps that make heavy use of capsules can cut the amount of data transmitted over the network substantially!

 ## Capsules vs. templates